Site safety induction requirements when using contractors and subcontractors

 The business (client) and contractor relationship is one of the most important aspects to any business model.
 Whilst this type of business relationship is very efficient, it also raises a number of potential pitfalls which if not recognised and controlled can lead to problems.
 Both parties (the business and the contractor) have a duty of care under the health and safety act.
 Similarly, if the contractor uses subcontractors to carry out some or all of the work, all parties will have some health and safety responsibilities.
-By delivering contractor inductions and health & safety induction training, you can ensure everyone working on your site undergoes a site safety induction or hse induction training and is fully compliant.
+By delivering subcontractor online inductions and health & safety induction training, you can ensure everyone working on your site undergoes a site safety induction or hse induction training and is fully compliant.
+Let’s run through some of the site induction requirements which will help.

 - Businesses may not be adequately resourced to effectively manage contractor activities.